pnp/PnP/Samples/Core.Throttling/readme.md

     using (var ctx = new ClientContext(serverUrl))
     {
-        //Provide acocunt and pwd for connecting to the source var passWord = new SecureString();
+        //Provide account and pwd for connecting to the source var passWord = new SecureString();
         foreach (char c in password.ToCharArray()) passWord.AppendChar(c);
         ctx.Credentials = new SharePointOnlineCredentials(login, passWord);